Skip to main content

 Where are you from?
 I was born a raised in Southern Wisconsin, but I have lived in many places.
 I was in the US Army and the government moved me to South Carolina, Texas, Georgia, and a six month stint in Haiti.
 I also went to college in Colorado and was a police officer there for ten years before moving back to Wisconsin.

 How long have you been in law enforcement?
-I have been in law enforcement for 24 years.
-I worked in two departments in Colorado, Longmont and Commerce City, before moving to Madison PD.
+I have been in law enforcement since 1998.
+I worked in two departments in Colorado, Longmont and Commerce City, before moving to Madison PD in 2008.

 Outside interests/passions: I enjoy playing sports, especially hockey.
 During the summer, I got back into my artwork and do chalk drawings of cartoons on my driveway for all of the neighborhood walkers to enjoy.